Skip to content

 What the Garden Tomb is

 The Garden Tomb came to prominence in the 19th century, when the rocky escarpment beside it — resembling, to some eyes, a skull — was identified as Golgotha, the “place of the skull” of the Gospel accounts.
 The British general Charles Gordon popularised the identification in the 1880s, and the spot is still sometimes called Gordon’s Calvary.
-An adjacent first-style rock-cut tomb completed the picture for its proponents, who valued its setting “outside the city wall” and “in a garden,” echoing the Gospel descriptions.
+An adjacent rock-cut tomb completed the picture for its proponents, who valued its setting “outside the city wall” and “in a garden,” echoing the Gospel descriptions.
+The site is cared for today by the Garden Tomb Association, a UK-based Christian charity, whose volunteers run the free tours.

 It is important to set expectations honestly: most scholars and the long Christian tradition favour the Holy Sepulchre, venerated since at least the 4th century, as the historic site.
 The Garden Tomb’s archaeological case is widely considered weak, and the tomb itself likely dates to an earlier period than the 1st century.
 Its enduring appeal is devotional and atmospheric rather than evidential — a place to reflect, sing and pray in calm surroundings.
 Both sites are worth visiting for what each offers.